etternagame/etterna/extern/curl/docs/MANUAL.md

 Dig out all the `<input>` tags in the form that you want to fill in.

-If there's a "normal" post, you use `-d` to post. `-d` takes a full "post string", which is in the format
+If there is a "normal" post, you use `-d` to post. `-d` takes a full "post string", which is in the format

     <variable1>=<data1>&<variable2>=<data2>&...